hsherl/hsherl.github.io/content/supervisions/ethics.md

 Primary reading:

-- Norcross, 'Comparing Harms: Headaches and Human Lives'
+- Norcross, 'Comparing Harms: Headaches and Human Lives'.
-- Scanlon, 'The Structure of Contractualism'
+- Scanlon, 'The Structure of Contractualism'.
-- Taurek, 'Should the Numbers Count?'
+- Taurek, 'Should the Numbers Count?'.
-- Broome, 'Fairness'
+- Broome, 'Fairness'.

 Further reading:

-- Dougherty, 'Rational Numbers: A Non-Consequentialist Explanation Of Why You Should Save The Many And Not The Few'
+- Dougherty, 'Rational Numbers: A Non-Consequentialist Explanation Of Why You Should Save The Many And Not The Few'.
-- Fried, 'Can Contractualism Save Us from Aggregation?'
+- Fried, 'Can Contractualism Save Us from Aggregation?'.
-- Hirose, 'Saving the Greater Number Without Combining Claims'
+- Hirose, 'Saving the Greater Number Without Combining Claims'.
-- Otsuka, 'Saving Lives, Moral Theory, and the Claims of Individuals'
+- Otsuka, 'Saving Lives, Moral Theory, and the Claims of Individuals'.

 ### 3.3 Contractualism